Are you a esthetician or skin care specialist who wants to advance your career by offering more cosmetic treatment options?

 - Fat and Cellulite Reduction

 - Radio Frequency Skin Tightening

-During the hands-on training portion of the course, students will be broken up into small groups — no more than five students per instructor.
-They will watch the instructor give comprehensive demonstrations just a foot from the training bed.
-Students will have the opportunity to treat scheduled clients in an educational setting to gain real world experience.
+During the hands-on training portion of the course, attendees will be broken up into small groups.
+They will watch the instructor give comprehensive laser demonstrations just a foot from the training bed.
+Attendees will have the opportunity to treat scheduled clients in an educational setting to gain real world experience.

-Students who complete this training are prepared to work with lasers in any type of medical aesthetics setting, including medical spas and doctor’s offices.
+Attendees who complete this training are prepared to work with lasers in any type of medical aesthetics setting, including medical spas and physician’s offices.